Stuycs-K/final-project-10-mongem-tangw/WORKLOG.md

 ### 6/8/2023

 Rewrote fromStringToImage so its more easily adapted to other modes that arent encryption.
 Started lock mode to decrypt images made in key mode.

+### 6/9/2023

+Finished lock and key method, fixed issue where I cast a char as an int